MorrisMA/M65C02A/README.md

 instruction set of the Rockwell R65C02, CMD/GTE G65SC02, and WDC W65C02S.
 The
 instruction set is defined by microprogram consisting of a variable and a fixed compoent.
-The exact instruction set implemented is dependent on the version of the microprogram selected for the implementation.
+The exact instruction set implemented is dependent on the version of the microprogram selected for an implementation.
 The timing behavior of the microprograms developed for this project follow the behavior of the G65SC02 which eliminates the many dummy cycles inherent in the original 6502/65C02 processors.